 From a Back Layout Position the knees, shins and toes are drawn along the surface of the water to assume a Tuck Position.
 With continuous motion the tuck becomes more compact and a partial Somersault Back Tuck is executed until the shins are perpendicular to the surface of the water.
-The trunk unrolls as the legs are straightened to assume a Vertical Position midway between the former vertical line through the hips and the former vertical line through the head and shins.
+The trunk unrolls as the legs are straightened to assume a Vertical Position midway between the former vertical line through the head and shins.
 A Vertical Descent is executed.

-3 Total
+Total

 NVT= 3.0 2.0 23.0 14.0 42

 PV = 0.71 0.48 5.48 3.33 10